FOR IMMEDIATE RELEASE

 Contact: Sam Webster

-July 20 marks the anniversary of the movie theatre mass shooting in Aurora Colorado.
+July 20 marks the one year mark of the movie theatre mass shooting in Aurora Colorado.
 A year ago, 12 people died, 70 suffered physical injuries and scores of others were traumatized by what they experienced.

 The National Center for Victims of Crime today stands with these victims and their families, and with the victims of mass crimes like the Sandy Hook school shooting in Connecticut, and the terrorist bombings at the Boston marathon.
 Many of these victims are still struggling to work, take care of their families and re-build their lives.

-This Anniversary reminds us that the needs of crime victims extend beyond the crime's immediate aftermath.
+This day reminds us that the needs of crime victims extend beyond the crime's immediate aftermath.
 Recovery can take years, and victims need the ongoing support of their communities.

 We are also reminded that despite the outpouring of public generosity, the families affected by these mass crimes are often left financially as well as physically and emotionally devastated.